Payroll giving

 Further Information

-Further information on Payroll Giving is available from the Inland Revenue website: employees can visit Payroll Giving - Donors, while employers are advised to visit Payroll Giving - Employers.
-If you perefer, you can ring the Inland Revenue helpline on 0845 3020203, or look at their leaflet IR65 Giving to Charity by Individuals .
+Further information on Payroll Giving is available from the HM Revenue & Customs (HMRC) website: employees can visit Payroll Giving – Donors, while employers are advised to visit Payroll Giving – Employers for a list of Payroll Giving providers.

 Thank you for your generous support.